Greenwood woman runs over estranged husband after 'feeling' threatened

-Dara Masterson, Greenwood, Avenue woman runs over estranged husband with vehicle after saying she felt threatened after the pair beginning to argue.
+Dara Masterson, Greenwood, Arkansas woman runs over estranged husband with vehicle after saying she felt threatened after the pair beginning to argue.
 Husband, Clayton Masterson was left in critical condition.

-A Greenwood, Arizona woman is facing charges for allegedly running over her estranged husband after telling police she ‘felt’ threatened.
+A Greenwood, Arkansas woman is facing charges for allegedly running over her estranged husband after telling police she ‘felt’ threatened.

 Dara Masterson, 34, went to her former husband’s home in Lavaca, Sunday evening to get some of her belongings when the pair began to argue according to a release from the Sebastian County Sheriff’s Office.